Silent Era Home Page > Home Video > The Beloved Rogue

 The sparce supplemental material includes a filmed introduction with ending comments by Orson Welles for the early 1970s syndicated Paul Killiam television series The Silent Years.

 We now have a reasonable DVD edition of The Beloved Rogue that can replace the 1991 Voyager laserdisc edition.
-We recommend this Kino DVD edition as the best available on home video.
+We still recommend this disc as the best available DVD home video edition but we feel that you will enjoy the Kino Blu-ray Disc edition far more if you have the necessary equipment.

 USA: Click the logomark to purchase this Region 0 NTSC DVD edition from Amazon.com.
 Your purchase supports Silent Era.